saulotoledo/AgeOfStudents/README.md

 # Age of Students

 Age of Students is a 2D turn-based RPG style game developed as a prerequisite to complete the discipline **Programming Lab I**, from the first period of the undergraduate course in Computer Science of the Federal University of Campina Grande in the **second half of the year 2008**, when the author was an undergraduate student.
-The game code is provided as delivered in that discipline, no improvements or fixes were made since then.
+Except for a minor change that allows the game to be played on faster machines ([here](https://github.com/saulotoledo/AgeOfStudents/blob/master/main.py#L25) and [here](https://github.com/saulotoledo/AgeOfStudents/blob/master/main.py#L28)), the game code is provided as delivered in that discipline, no other improvements or fixes were made since then.
 This repository is intended to be a historical backup of the game.
 The main game dialogs and texts are written in the [brazilian portuguese](https://en.wikipedia.org/wiki/Brazilian_Portuguese) language.

 ## Game preview